mattiaerre/another-table/challenges/02-SEO-FRIENDLY-URLS.md

 # SEO friendly URLs

-Restaurant details page URLs should not contain integer identifiers but SEO friendly names.
+The restaurant details page URLs should not contain integer identifiers but SEO friendly names.

 ## Tasks